 As our reservations manager, Carrie handles the reservations for our summer program and Stanford affiliated conference programs.
 During the week, she is here to handle any reservation questions you may have.
 Carrie loves riding horses, hiking and gardening in her yard.

 Millie works with conference season coordinators to orchestrate a smoothly-running program in addition to answering any of your questions regarding our programs.
 In her free time, Millie loves to travel!
-She has been all the world, including Antarctica for 6 months in the winter!
+She has been all over the world, including Antarctica for 6 months in the winter!

 Tegan oversees all of the Human Resource & Accounting functions for Stanford Sierra Camp.
 Tegan’s main focus is taking care of our team members and ensuring they have a unique and one-of-a-kind working experience.
 She stands by her belief in an open door policy by creating open lines of communication.
 When Tegan isn’t out at Camp, she is located at our Town Office.
 During her free time, Tegan enjoys wake boarding, snowboarding, volleyball, running, softball, climbing and just about anything outdoors.